-A particularly impactful case where my directional issue is a problem is math.
+But perhaps the most impactful example of my directional issue being a problem is math.
 Adding, subtracting, and multiplying are fine, but once I get to division I can’t seem to intuit which number is going into what.
 To say I have math anxiety is an understatement, especially when I must grab a calculator during a meeting for what everyone else in the room would consider a simple problem.

-Is that E backwards?
+Is that E or L backwards?
 Let me put it into a word… Okay, I see which way it goes now.

 So what’s it all about?